-Thus, most inflation fighting is left to the Federal Reserve and monetary policy.
-The Fed's most effective tool for reducing demand is increasing prices, which it does by raising interest rates.
-This reduces the money supply, which reduces lending.
+Most inflation fighting is left to the Federal Reserve and monetary policy.
+The Fed's most effective tool for reducing demand is by raising interest rates.
+This shrinks the money supply and reduces lending.
 With less to spend, consumers and businesses might want more, but they have less money to do it with.

 The Fed also has powerful tools to boost demand.
-It can make prices cheaper by lowering interest rates and increasing the money supply.
+It lowers interest rates and increases the money supply.
 With more money to spend, businesses and consumers can buy more.

 Even the Fed is limited in boosting demand.
 If unemployment remains high for a long period of time, then consumers don't have the money to get the basic needs met.
 No amount of low interest rates can help them, because they can't take advantage of low-cost loans.
 They need jobs to provide income and confidence in the future.
-Therefore, demand is based on confidence and enough decent, well-paying jobs.
-The best ways to create those jobs is government spending on mass transit and education.
+That's when Congress must step in with expansionary fiscal policy.